 Blood Aces: The Wild Ride of Benny Binion, the Texas Gangster who Created Vegas Poker doesn’t necessarily cover much new territory, especially to those who already know of Binion’s shady past.
 It simply tells the story far better and in much greater detail than any other available source.
 Moreover, it places Binion into proper context among his peers, consisting mostly of gangsters and Mafia dons.
 However, instead of a fedora, Binion always wore a cowboy hat.

-For a very long while, Herbert Noble beat the odds.
+For a very long time, Herbert Noble beat the odds.

-Not many did back then.
-Marked men with a hefty price on their heads weren’t destined for survival.
-Almost always, their bodies ended up riddled with machine gun bullets, filled with 12-gauge buckshot, or blown to smithereens in an explosion.
+Not many did, back then.
+Marked men with a pretty price on their heads weren’t destined to survive.
+Almost always, their bodies ended up riddled with machine gun bullets, filled with 12-gauge buckshot, or blown to smithereens in an “accidental” explosion.

-But time after time, Noble somehow managed to survive.
-He withstood no less than eight assassination attempts before his luck finally ran out in the worst way when he naively stuck his right hand into a wired mailbox triggering a blast that sent limbs and body parts flying and tumbling to the ground as far as half a football field away.
+But time after time after time, Noble somehow managed to defy the odds and survived.
+He withstood no less than eight assassination attempts before his luck finally ran out in the worst possible way when he naively stuck his right hand into a wired mailbox triggering a blast that sent limbs and body parts flying and tumbling to the ground as far as half a football field away.

 Noble’s nine lives earned him a most appropriate nickname.
 “The cat,” he was called.